dylankb/what-i-know-js/README.md

 `document.removeEventListener('click', handler);`

-It's important to note that, because handler must refer to the same Function object used when it was registered, an event listener added with an anonymous function expression cannot be removed with removeEventListener.
+It's important to note that, because handler must refer to the same Function object used when it was registered, an event listener added with an anonymous function expression cannot be removed with `removeEventListener`.

 **GlobalEventHandler**

-The object-property style of GlobalEventHandler makes removing an event listener added with this approach somewhat easier: simply set the desired eventProperty to undefined.
+The object-property style of GlobalEventHandler makes removing an event listener added with this approach somewhat easier: simply set the desired eventProperty to `undefined`.

 `eventTarget.eventProperty = undefined;`